Skip to main content

 Frequently Asked Questions

-Q: How many credits are required for the Master of Software Engineering?
+How many credits are required for the Master of Software Engineering?

-A: The program consists of 36 credits (18 core credits, 12 elective credits, 6 capstone credits).
+The program consists of 36 credits (18 core credits, 12 elective credits, 6 capstone credits).
 However, you may need to take additional preparatory classes depending on your background.
 Schedule a meeting with a program representative for more information.

-Q: Does it matter if I don’t have an engineering or technology undergraduate degree?
+Does it matter if I don’t have an engineering or technology undergraduate degree?

-A: Our program prepares computer professionals to develop and manage software products and services for industry and government through analysis, architecture, design, testing and project management.
+Our program prepares computer professionals to develop and manage software products and services for industry and government through analysis, architecture, design, testing and project management.
 Proficiency in programming, data structures, algorithm analysis, and operating systems is expected.
+An ideal candidate for the program is one with an engineering or technology degree, or relevant work experience.

-Q: Is the program STEM designated?
+Is the software engineering master's program STEM designated?

-A: This is a technically focused, analytical degree designed specifically to address the challenges found at the intersection of management and engineering.
+This is a technically focused, analytical degree designed specifically to address the challenges found at the intersection of management and engineering.
 This program is STEM designated, allowing 36 months total of Optional Practical Training (OPT) compared to 12 months for non-STEM degrees.

-A: Our courses employ experiential learning techniques to bridge the gap between theory and practice.
+Our courses employ experiential learning techniques to bridge the gap between theory and practice.

-Q: Do you allow students to transfer credits into the program?
+Can I transfer credits into the program?

-Q: I am worried about flexibility.
-How are classes delivered?
+How are software engineering classes delivered?

-A: This is not a cohort program, meaning students have the flexibility to take courses at their own pace, whenever it is most convenient for them.
+This is not a cohort program, meaning students have the flexibility to take courses at their own pace, whenever it is most convenient for them.
 Courses are offered either in an in-person/online hybrid format or fully online.

 You have up to eight years to complete a degree, and up to three years to complete a graduate certificate.
 Our students find this mix of in-person and online courses offer the opportunity to better collaborate, network with peers, and take advantage of our campus resources.

-A: The choice is yours!
+The choice is yours!
 We provide flexibility for students, many of whom may be using tuition benefits from their employer or financing their studies on their own.
 Students can take up to eight years to complete a degree program, and up to three years to complete a graduate certificate.
 Students who pursue the Master of Software Engineering program can complete the program in as little as two to three years.
 If attending full-time, the program can be completed within 12-18 months.

-Q: Where can I find information on scholarships and funding options?
+Where can I find information on scholarships and funding options?

-Q: Are there program metrics?
+Are there program metrics?

 Master of Software Engineering